howardkyu/Lightrail-API-V2-Docs/docs/home.md

 # Welcome to Lightrail V2
 Lightrail makes it easy to create gift cards, manage customer account credit, run promotional discount programs, and collect payment all in one unified checkout solution.

 The checkout solution allows you to submit a customer's shopping cart along with a list of sources to pay for the order.
 The payment sources can be value held by that customer in Lightrail along with external value, such as a credit card, to pay for any remainder of the order.
-Lightrail takes care of the complexity of this split-tender transaction, ensuring value in Lightrail and external credit cards are charged the correct amount.
+Lightrail takes care of the complexity of regarding the split-tender transaction, ensuring value in Lightrail and external credit cards are charged the correct amount.

 ### Checkout with Lightrail
 Checkout is done by creating an order through the `/transactions/orders` endpoint.
 Let's look at an example.